Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Weighted sum formula of Petrie determinants

-Moreover, if $\tau\neq 0$, then the component of $r$ is a tree, other components have exactly one cycle\footnote{Such a component is called a \emph{unicyclic graph}.}, and $k=\#\text{components}-1$. \end{lemma} \begin{proof} To have such a good orientation of $G$, $G$ must satisfy the following two conditions by counting out-degrees: \begin{itemize} \item In the component of $r$, there is one fewer edge than the vertices. \item For other components, there are equal numbers of edges and vertices. \end{itemize} Note that this is also a sufficient condition: These conditions imply that \begin{enumerate} \item The component of $r$ is a tree, i.e., there is exactly one way to go from any vertex to $r$. \item The other components have exactly one cycle, and for any vertex not on the cycle, there is a unique way to go toward the cycle. \end{enumerate}

-For the component of $r$, there is exactly one good orientation, namely the one with all edges pointing toward $r$; For other components, there are precisely two good orientations each: edges that are not on the cycle point toward the cycle; and edges on the cycle can either all go clockwise or all counterclockwise.

-As any choice of the directions on these components gives a good orientation, there are $2^{\#\text{components}-1}$ many good orientations for $G$, where $1$ is subtracted to exclude the component of $r$. \end{proof} \begin{remark} Note that we allow self-loops or multiedges in the graph, and we take the assumption that a self-loop forms a $1$-cycle, double edges form a $2$-cycle, and each of them has two possible orientations.
-In this way, \cref{lemma:graph} still holds with the existence of self-loops or multiedges. \end{remark}
+In this case, every good orientation has edges pointing directed to $r$ or the cycle in the component, and cycles are directed.
+As a consequence, $t_r(G)=2^{c(G)-1}$, where $c(G)$ is the number of components of $G$. \end{lemma} Note that \cref{lemma:graph} holds even when our graphs have self-loops or multiedges in the graph.
+In such case, we take the convention that a self-loop forms a $1$-cycle, double edges form a $2$-cycle, and each of them has two possible orientations.

-When there are $2^n$ good orientations, we have $n$ involutions on the set of good orientations induced by reversing the cycles on a component in the Petrie graph.
-We establish the relation between the weight, the involution, and the determinant of the Petrie matrix. \begin{theorem} Let $P$ be a Petrie matrix.
+When there are $2^n$ good orientations, we have $n$ cycles in the graph, each induces an involution on the set of good orientations by reversing orientation of the cycle.
+We show that each involution is a weight-reversing bijection on the set of good orientations, yielding a counting formula for the determinant of the Petrie matrix. \begin{theorem} Let $P$ be a Petrie matrix.